+Our Economy

+1. Koy Outcomes Objectives Success Timelines

-1. Our Economy Key Outcomes Objectives Success Measures Timelines 1.1.3 To maintain a tourism strategy within budget possibilities to have tourist facilities of the highest standard Council can afford.
+Key Outcomes Objectives Measures Timemies

+1.1.3 To maintain a tourism strategy within budget possibilities to have tourist facilities of the highest standard Council can afford.
+Increase in numbers of visitors accessing local businesses and employment benefits.
 Trend in visitor numbers and tourist enterprises operating.
 Ongoing.

-1.1.4 5.
-Support for visitor attraction and for community driven events-based and tourism.
-Our Leadership Increase of events that attract overseas, regional and local people to support the local economy.
-Increase or decreased of visitors and number of events held.
-Ongoing 5.1.3 To demonstrate a proactive approach to community and economic development, and service delivery.
+1.1.4 Support for visitor attraction and for community driven events-based and tourism. that attract overseas, Increase or decreased of visitors and number of events held.
+Ongoing

+5. Our Leadership

+5.1.3 To demonstrate a proactive approach to community and economic development, and service delivery.
 Community engagement strategies in lace and positive relationships with business and service providers.
+Community satisfaction levels and level of intersection with business owners and service providers.
 Ongoing.